n-t-roff/ex-3.7/README.md

   function.
   To make ex work with today's libraries Heirloom's mapmalloc had been added.
-  Use of this is the default in the Makefile.
+  Use of this is not possible if the ASAN compiler feature is enabled.
 * An alternative to Heirloom's mapmalloc is libmapmalloc from solaris.
   Unfortunately ex crashes on some systems with this library.
   The cause of this crash is likely a bug in the ex source code.